-The Yeager 2A CDP is located approximately eighteen miles north of the community of Navajo Dam in Sany Juan County.
-The soil type is broadly classified as Entisols with a specific description of sandy-silt as reported on pit closure records.
+The Florance #39 site is located approximately 3.5 miles east of the community of Navajo Dam in San Juan County.
+The soil type is broadly classified as Entisols with a specific description of sand as reported on pit closure records.

 The below grade tank is situated on the well pad in material cut and leveled to construct the pad where it is recessed below grade.
-The location elevation is 6790 feet above sea level.
+The site elevation is 5961 feet above sea level.

-The site is located on Middle Mesa about three miles south of the Colorado state line in San Juan County.
-The site is greater than 500 feet from any domestic water well, spring, or wetland, and greater than 1000 feet from any other spring, however, there is domestic well in the area, the location of which is unknown.
+The site is located at the confluence of Gobernador Canyon and Escarbada Canyon just off Hwy 539.
+Surface water from this area flows generally to the northwest as part of the San Juan River drainage.
+The site is greater than 500 feet from any domestic water well, spring, or wetland, and greater than 1000 feet from any other well or spring.
 There is no residence, school, church, hospital or other institution or significant watercourse within 300 feet.
-The site, as shown on the FEMA map, is not located within a 100 year floodplain.
+The site, as shown on the FEMA map, is located within the 100 year floodplain.
 This information is based on a review of public records or from a site visit or both.
-Siting standards have been evaluated using information listed below or each criteria:
+Siting standards have been evaluated using information listed below for each criteria: